pivot-access-ltd/bma-offline-docs/src/about-machines.md

 3. `skip_networking`: Optional integer.
 Controls whether to skip re-configuring the networking on the machine after the commissioning has completed.
 '1' == True, '0' == False.
 Roughly equivalent to **Retain network configuration** in the web UI.

 4. `skip_storage`: Optional integer.
-Controls hether to skip re-configuring the storage on the machine after the commissioning has completed.
+Controls whether to skip re-configuring the storage on the machine after the commissioning has completed.
 '1' == True, '0' == False.
 Roughly equivalent to **Retain storage configuration** in the web UI.

 5. `commissioning_scripts`: Optional string.
 A comma separated list of commissioning script names and tags to be run.
 By default all custom commissioning scripts are run.
 Built-in commissioning scripts always run.
 Selecting `update_firmware` or `configure_hba` will run firmware updates or configure HBA's on matching machines.

 6. `testing_scripts`: Optional string.
-A comma seperated list of testing script names and tags to be run.
+A comma separated list of testing script names and tags to be run.
 By default all tests tagged `commissioning` will be run.
 Set to `none` to disable running tests.

 7. `parameters`: Optional string.
 Scripts selected to run may define their own parameters.
 These parameters may be passed using the parameter name.
 Optionally a parameter may have the script name prepended to have that parameter only apply to that specific script.